mapper1024/mapper1024/doc/Development-Journal.md

 Layers and explicit objects both will be in prototype stage--although usable.
 Later, when the UI and renderer are reworked, they will be fully realized, but all the core features need to be in place to begin the renderer rework.

-# TODO
+# Through 2022-10-23
-Difficult implementing deeper zoom.
+Difficult implementing deeper zoom resulting from trying to map 3D nodes to 2D canvas, had to explicitly discard the Z coordinate.

+Added explicit objects represented with additional node types (e.g. forest vs tree, rocks vs stone, buildings vs tower).

 # References
 * Rigaux, P., Scholl, M., & Voisard, A. (2001). *Spatial databases with application to GIS*.
 Morgan Kaufmann.